alex634/8sc_tang_nano_cpu/README.md

 The Tang Nano 20k is programmed using the [GOWIN EDA software](https://www.gowinsemi.com/en/support/home/).
 Specifically, I am using the Education edition (because it is free).
 To use this project, import it into GOWIN, synthesize it, then do plan and routing.
 Finally, to write the bitstream to the FPGA, I would suggest using [openFPGAloader](https://github.com/trabucayre/openFPGALoader) if you are on Linux.
 The GOWIN tool for writing the bitstream doesn't seem to work for some reason on Linux.

 If you want to write your own custom programs for this CPU, please check the `Documentation` folder.
 It has guides on how to write, assemble, and load code.
 If you write a custom program, you must synthesize, plan and route, and write the bitstream again.

+## Demonstration

+This is a video clip of me testing it on real hardware:
+[video](https://files.catbox.moe/dl6e2k.mp4) (Let me know if link goes dead)